Honestpuck/NIST-macos-security-HOWTO/README.md

 ### How To Incorporate the 'macOS Security Compliance Project' Into Jamf Pro

 In this document I will show how to use the NIST tool chain with the CIS level 2 benchmark.
 You can find the tools at `https://github.com/usnistgov/macos_security`.
-The method will work with any other baseline in the project, just replace `cis_lvl2` everywhere below with the name of the baseline you want to use .
-(At the moment there is a problem with GitHub displaying some of the images.
-Apologies, it's being worked on now).
+The method will work with any other baseline in the project, just replace `cis_lvl2` everywhere below with the name of the baseline you want to use.
 #### Grab the Tools

 Go in to whatever directory you store your git repositories and `git clone git@github.com:usnistgov/macos_security` to pull down the latest version of the toolset.
 Then you will need some gems, `bundle install` will grab everything required.
 Finally some Python requirements, `pip3 install -r requirements.txt --user`.
 (You could check https://github.com/usnistgov/macos_security/wiki/Getting-Started to see if anything has changed.)